ModUDuke/Causal-Inference-Introduction/chapter1.md

 *** =video_link
 //player.vimeo.com/video/230622365

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:
+--- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:4b7a7da2a4
 ## Learn Engineering by Eating Cheese?
 As you can see in this chart, the per capita consumption of mozzarella cheese in the US is highly correlated with the number of PhDs awarded annually in Civil Engineering in the US.
 In fact, it’s a 95% correlation.
 Therefore, does this strong data prove that these two variables are **causally** connected?